carlosonunez/hello-azure/rants.md

   Anyone just getting started should've run into this.
 - Literally FOUR results from Google when I search "Azure \"AZURITE_ACCOUNTS\"".
 INSANE.
+- LOL the progress bar uses FOUR significant digits for progress.
+Someone at MSFT is very exact!

 # Networking